HEINRICH ROSS

 The Voyage Of the St. Louis

-Heinrich Ross boarded the passenger ship the S.S.
+As for Heinrich Ross himself, he boarded the passenger ship the S.S.
 St. Louis in Hamburg, Germany on May 13, 1939.
 The ship was bound for Cuba with 937 passengers, most of them German Jews.
 When they arrived at their destination, the Cuban government refused to allow the passengers to disembark.
 After many unsuccessful attempts, they next tried to dock in the USA.
 The United States goverment also refused them entry into the country.
 Both countries had immigration quotas that had already been filled.
 Having nowhere else to go, the St. Louis and it's passengers were forced to head back to Europe.
 They disembarked in Belgium.
 The passengers were split up into four groups and granted refugee status in the Netherlands, France, Belgium, and England.
 When war was declared with Germany in each of these countries, many of these same German Jews who had been forced to flee their country because of persecution, were considered enemy aliens and were placed in internment camps.
 When Germany took over France, Belgium and the Netherlands, many of them were put in concentration camps and later into extermination camps.
 Around 254 of the former St. Louis passengers perished in the Holocaust.

 Postcard of the German ship St. Louis that was denied entry